tdiesler/nessus-cardano/README.md

     -v /mnt/disks/data01:/opt/cardano/data \
     nessusio/cardano-node run

-docker logs -f prod
+docker logs -f bprod

-docker exec -it prod gLiveView
+docker exec -it bprod gLiveView
 ```

 ## Running the Cardano CLI

 We can also use the image to run Cardano CLI commands.

-For this to work,
-the node must share its IPC socket location, which we can then use in the
+For this to work, the node must share its IPC socket location, which can then
-`cardano-cli` alias definition.
+be use in the alias definition.

 ```
 alias cardano-cli="docker run -it --rm \